Frequently Asked Questions

 No, you should be able to get around with most relatively current software browsers.
 Our site is designed and tested with Microsoft Internet Explorer and Firefox on Windows PCs, and Safari, Chrome, and Firefox on Macs.
 Most of the site should be navigable by text-to-speech software for readers with viewing disabilities.

-If you have a question or comment about theDP.com, or an item that you'd like to see added to this list of frequently asked questions, please send it to Managing Editor Amanda Suarez.
+If you have a question or comment about theDP.com, or an item that you'd like to see added to this list of frequently asked questions, please send it to Director of Web Development Andrew Fischer.
 We'll add new items here from the questions we receive.
 Don't forget to keep checking the website for new sections and features.